Online Grants Training Courses

-The purpose of the Cash Management course is to provide an overview of cash management guidelines, regulations and requirements concerning grant draw-downs and accrued interest, as well as the consequences for non-compliance.
-This 45-minute course will employ an interactive multimedia exercise to engage the learner in the decisions required of a grant recipient as they relate to cash management procedures.
+This 45-minute course provides an overview of cash management guidelines, regulations and requirements on grant draw-downs and accrued interest, and consequences for non-compliance.
+An interactive exercise is included to engage the learner in the decisions required of a grant recipient related to cash management procedures.
 At the end of this course, learners will be able to explain:

-- Identify the different types of costs that comprise indirect costs
+- Identify the legislation applicable to different types of grantees.